 The context of this popularization can be explained by increased accessibility to kintsugi thanks to modern kintsugi.
 This growing interest for kintsugi repair in general led in turn to many requests to hold classes to learn traditional kintsugi.
 That is in this context that Tsugu Tsugu opened its first kintsugi studio in Hiroo/Ebisu in February 2022.

 Kintsugi beyond Japan

-I think kintsugi has become more popular overseas than Japan since the early 90’s.
+I think that kintsugi has become more popular overseas than Japan since the early 90’s.

-When people say “repair” overseas, it is my impression that the purpose is to make the imperfection less noticeable.
+When people talk about “repair” overseas, it is my impression that the purpose is to erase or make imperfection less noticeable.
 The shift in thinking of using the imperfection to make the pottery more artistically pleasing and the concept of the Japanese “mottainai” are fueling kintsugi’s popularity abroad.

 The 2020 olympics was postponed considering the spread of Covid-19, but there has been an increased interest in Japanese culture/traditions in anticipation of the postponed olympics.
 Based on our research, it is in this context that people out of Japan are purchasing kintsugi kits.

 However, many of those out of Japan do not know that kintsugi takes time and effort, and some even believe that kintsugi involves smashing a perfectly fine work of art with a hammer and gluing the shattered pieces together.

 Since I started providing the kintsugi kit in May of 2020, I have developed an interest in spreading traditional kintsugi to those out of Japan.
 This is why the instructions of my kits are both in English and Japanese and why I have been posting YouTube videos in English.